No one has the right to say someone’s marriage was a failure.

 Once upon a time, a long time ago, our marriage developed issues.
 And our marriage never quite recovered.
 And that, kids, is why my husband and I separated.

-In March 2016, after I was in the epilepsy monitoring unit at the Health Science Centre, I wrote a post about my husband and his devotion.
+In March 2016, after I was in the epilepsy monitoring unit at the Health Science Centre, I wrote a post about my husband.
 And I meant every word.
 But we were having issues before my EMU experience, which resurfaced days after my discharge.
 We were still missing a vital element of our marriage.
 You can love a person to pieces, but without all the pieces a marriage will fall to pieces.

 No. We weren’t magically fixed because we made brownies and a chocolate cake with cream cheese icing.
 We were relieved of the constant stress and anxiety.
 The tension was gone.